Macchina-CLI/macchina/README.md

 Macchina supports the following arguments:
 - --no-color for disabling color
 - --palette for displaying the palette
+- --icons for displaying icons
-- --hide for hiding elements
+- --hide for hiding elements such as host, os, kern, term, et cetera.
 - --help

 ---